FAQs

 Where is the Isle of Wight College?

-The College is situated in Newport, in the centre of the Island.
+The main campus is situated in Newport, in the centre of the Island.
 It is on a good bus route and is only a 10 minute walk to the town centre.
-Our sister site, CECAMM (Centre of Engineering) is based in Whippingham.
+Our satellite engineering campus, CECAMM, is located in Whippingham.

 I have a complaint, what should I do?